 Health is central in people's lives and needs to be supported by effective policies and actions in Member States, at European Union (EU) level and at a global level.
 The area of health is essentially the responsibility of the Member States, the role of the EU, as laid down in European treaties, is to undertake measures to supplement the work of the Member States, whilst providing European added value, particularly with regard to major health threats, issues that have a cross-border or international impact and questions relating to the free movement of goods, services and people.
 Accordingly, a cross-sectoral approach is required and all Community policies must therefore play a role in health protection.

-- DG SANCO (Health and Consumers) , European Commission
+- DG SANTE (Health and Food Safety), European Commission

-- EPSCO Council (Employment, Social Policy, Health and Consumer Affairs), Council of the EU
+- EPSCO Council (Employment, Social Policy, Health and Consumer Affairs Council configuration), Council of the EU

 - ENVI Committee (Environment, Public Health and Food Safety), European Parliament

-- NAT Commission (Natural Resources), Committee of the Regions
+- Commission for NAT (Natural Resources), Committee of the Regions

 - SOC Section (Employment, Social Affairs and Citizenship), European Economic and Social Committee

-- Executive Agency for Health and Consumers (EAHC) – implements the EU Health Programme, Consumer Programme and Better Training for Safer Food initiative.
+- Consumers, Health and Food Executive Agency (CHAFEA) – implements the EU Health Programme, Consumer Programme and Better Training for Safer Food initiative.

-- European Centre for Disease Prevention and Control (ECDC) – works to strengthen Europe's defences against infectious diseases.
+- European Centre for Disease Prevention and Control (ECDC) – works to identify, assess and communicate current and emerging threats to human health posed by infectious diseases.

-- European Environment Agency (EEA) – provides reliable, independent information on the environment.
+- European Environment Agency (EEA) – provides up-to-date news and reliable information on the environment.

 - European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) – supplies comprehensive information on drugs and drug addiction in Europe.